The Last Drive-in with Joe Bob Briggs: Production

 Announced on September 28, 2023, the show will return for a sixth season.
 In addition to specials released for Halloween, Christmas and Valentine's Day, a full season with a new format filmed at the backlot studio in Senoia, Georgia where The Walking Dead has filmed in March 2024.
 Thirty films are expected to be exhibited, the most of any season so far.

 On August 29, 2024, it was announced that the show will return for a seventh season.
 On February 13 it was announced that Season 7 would premiere on March 7 with a new format of 1 double feature episode airing live on the first Friday of every month throughout the year.

+On March 7, 2026, the day of the Season 7 finale, it was officially announced that it was in actuality the series finale.
+This caught fans by surprise as there was no indication that the show was ending up until that point.
+The Last Drive-In regular series was cancelled.
+Joe Bob announced on social media that 4 more double feature specials were commissioned by Shudder to air at future dates but after they would be parting ways with Shudder completely.
+A Variety interview with Joe Bob released shortly after confirmed Shudder had commissioned a Walpurgisnacht special slated for April 24, as well as Summer, Halloween and Christmas specials.